forlilab/Ringtail/docs/source/compare.rst

 Compare docking results from different virtual screenings
 ====================

 The script ``rt_compare.py`` is designed to be used with databases already made and filtered.
+It is used to combine information across multiple virtual screenings to allow or exclude the selection of ligands passing filters across multiple targets/models.
+This can be useful for filtering out promiscuous ligands, a technique commonly used in exerimental high-throughput screening.
+It may also be used if selection of ligands binding multiple protein structures/conformations/homologs are desired.

-The script is used to select ligands which are shared between the given filter bookmark(s) of some virtual screenings (wanted) or exclusive to some screenings and not others (unwanted).
+Programmatically, the ``rt_compare.py`` script is used to select ligands which are shared between the given filter bookmark(s) of some virtual screenings (``--wanted``) or exclusive to some screenings and not others (``--unwanted``).
 The script uses a subset of commands similar to ``rt_process_vs.py``.

 The basic process of preparing to use this script and the concept behind it is thus: